 Many people are interested in the health benefits of vegetarianism, but giving up meat completely seems difficult.
 In a survey, held from 3/21/14 to 8/21/14 by Meetville.com (dating app to find the right person), people were asked to express their preferences: “Meat eaters or vegetarians?”

-The results were dominated by meat eaters – 76%, and vegetarians – 24%.
+The results were dominated by meat eaters – 76%, and vegan and vegetarians – 24%.

 Out of 128,023 participants the majority was from the USA – 61%, from Canada – 3%, from Britain – 9%, from Australia – 6% and from other countries – 21%.